pmalhaire/making_a_comic/time_and_money.md

 Where many of our today problems are more about a feeling small, or useless in the big world machine.
 Is there a mathematical scope for those who feel sad or useless.

+Lenny is broke and does not know hows to handle it.
+He cames across his old friend Sally which just changed her life style to open a restaurant.
+He tries to solve his money problems with better accounting but it's a failure. realizeLost and depressed he calls Sally.
+She makes him realize that money is the his problem, he is just lost because he does not know what to do in his life.

 ## Story :